-It feels like everyone decided to text you when you're waiting for your crush to answer, and every time you realize it's not them answering, you die a little on the inside.
+It feels like everyone decided to text you when you're waiting for your crush to answer, and every time you realize it's not them answering, you wilt a little on the inside.
 It's terribly sad.

 So what should you do?
-Put the damn phone down, kid.
+Put the phone down, kid.
 Go for a walk or listen to some music, but whatever you do, don't stay glued to your phone.
 It's unhealthy.